-Conferences are all about taking yourself away from your usual working environment, about learning new things and getting inspired.
-The Spier Secret Festival was a two day food conference and food festival that was all of this and then a whole lot more.
+Conferences are all about taking yourself away from your usual working environment, learning new things, and getting inspired.
+The Spier Secret Festival was a two-day food conference and food festival that was all of this and then a whole lot more.

 And there were a lot of magical bits.